scalacenter/scalafix/docs/developers/api.md

 - [`Patch`](patch.md): to describe source code rewrites such as removing or replacing tokens and trees.
+- [`SymbolMatcher`](symbol-matcher.md): to match tree nodes that resolve to a specific set of symbols.
 - `Diagnostic`: a linter error message that can be reported at a source file location.
 - `SyntacticRule`: super class for all syntactic rules.